CHG Shapley: Efficient Data Valuation and Selection towards Trustworthy Machine Learning: Background and Related Works

+Several other works use gradient information to compute the value of training data. \citet{gradientcos2021} propose the cosine GradE Shapley value (CGSV) to measure each agent's contribution in a collaborative machine learning scenario.
+CGSV approximates an agent's Shapley value during the aggregation process by using the cosine similarity between the agent's gradient and the aggregated gradient of all agents. \citet{gradientdot2020} introduced TracIn, a method that measures the influence of a training example on a test example by computing the inner product between their respective gradients.

-To provide a more detailed assessment of various data valuation algorithms, \citet{jiang2023OpenDataVal} introduced the OpenDataVal benchmark library.
-This benchmark library abstracts away details such as model training, allowing researchers to focus solely on algorithm design for data valuation.
-We also use this benchmark to evaluate our proposed data valuation algorithm.
+Finally, \citet{jiang2023OpenDataVal} introduced the OpenDataVal benchmark, which focuses on data valuation algorithm design by abstracting model training.
+We also use this benchmark to evaluate our proposed algorithm in data valuation experiments.

+\textbf{Data selection}.
+There are two main streams in the data selection field.
+The first focuses on determining the scores of individual data points, employing methods such as influence functions \citep{liang2017influence, yang2023influence, chhabra2024what}, the EL2N score \citep{man2021EL2N}, and loss (i.e., hardness) metrics (e.g., InfoBatch \citep{qin2024infobatch}, worst-case training \citep{xing2022worst}).
+These approaches typically use the information from a single data point and model parameters to calculate scores for that point, subsequently selecting the data points with the highest scores.
+Recently, \citet{xia2024less} proposed LESS, which sets the gradient mean of data within a specific downstream task as the target gradient and employs the inner product or cosine similarity to select data with the most similar gradients from a large collection of instruction datasets for model fine-tuning.
+Their experiments \citep{xia2024less} show that training on just 5\% of the data selected by LESS often outperforms training on the full dataset across various downstream tasks.

+The second approach, including coreset methods such as GradMatch \citep{kris21gradmatch} and Glister \citep{kris21glister}, as well as data distillation \citep{zhao2021DC}, emphasizes the utility of data subsets.
+These methods aim to identify a subset that effectively represents the original dataset while achieving comparable model accuracy.
+They typically leverage the gradients of individual training data points to form a subset whose gradient direction aligns with that of the validation set.

+Our data selection method, CHG Shapley, which is grounded in data valuation principles, represents a fusion of these two streams: it leverages the utility of different training subsets to calculate a score (i.e., Shapley value) for each individual data point.
+We will compare our method with these two approaches in data selection experiments, demonstrating its ability to identify high-value (i.e., representative) data and low-value (i.e., noisy) data.